responsivedev/awesome-kafka-streams/README.md

 # Kafka Streams in the wild

-Here is a collection of known uses of Kafka Streams in production across the industry.
+Here is a collection of known uses of Kafka Streams in production.
 This is based only on public information.
 If you have a use case you'd like to add, please [contribute](CONTRIBUTING.md)!

 * [Salesforce](https://engineering.salesforce.com/real-time-einstein-insights-using-kafka-streams-ca94008c2c6f/) uses Kafka Streams to generate real time insights which are used to score and rank emails for boosting sales efficency.
 * [Deutsche Bahn](https://www.infoq.com/news/2020/01/kafka-event-stream-deutsche-bahn/) uses Kafka Streams to make announcements of train arrivals at stations.